-- IIROC's mandate is to "set high quality regulatory and investment industry standards, protect investors, and strengthen market integrity" - IIROC is involved with financial compliance, business conduct compliance, registration, enforcement and market surveillance - IIROC's market surveillance includes real time monitoring of trading activity on stock exchanges, the Natural Gas Exchange, and ATSs.
+- IIROC's mandate is to "set high quality regulatory and investment industry standards, protect investors, and strengthen market integrity while maintaining efficient and competitive capital markets" - IIROC is involved with financial compliance, business conduct compliance, registration, enforcement and market surveillance - IIROC's market surveillance includes real time monitoring of trading activity on stock exchanges, the Natural Gas Exchange, and ATSs.
 It also ensures that dealer members comply with the timely disclosure of information by publicly traded companies, and carries out trading analysis and compliance with trading rules - MFDA is the mutual fund industry's SRO responsible for regulating the distribution and sales of mutual funds by its members in Canada.
 The MFDA does not regulate the funds themselves